json-schema-org/json-schema-spec/PROCESS.md

 flag (such as `2024`) that's the year the feature reached stability.
 The other flags indicate a feature that is not yet stable or is deprecated.

-If a feature doesn't have a flag, it's considered stable.
-A feature can only be unflagged if it was stable in the initial stable release in 2023.
+If a feature doesn't have a flag, that means it was part of the original stable release and MUST be considered stable.
 Any functional change to the spec after the initial stable release MUST have a flag indicating it's status.

 ### Champions
 Any feature that is evolving SHOULD have a champion.
 The champion is responsible for shepherding the feature through the process to into stable status.
 The champion doesn't need to do all the work, they're just responsible for making sure the work gets done.
-The champion role MAY be shared by more than one person.
+The champion role MAY be shared by more than one person or transferred to someone else if necessary.
 An evolving feature without a champion SHOULD be removed from the spec.

 ### Proposals
 New features start out as proposals.
 Proposals are informal GitHub Issues or